cainlara/gogit-branch/README.md

 # Available commands
 - list, ls: List all the branches in the current working directory.
-- switch, sw: List all the branches available to switch.
+- switch, sw: List all the available branches and allows you to pick one to switch to.
-- delete, del: List all the branches available to delete.
+- delete, del: List all the available branches and allows you to pick one to delete it.